Skip to main content

 • Check that all documents are clear and fully readable — blurry or partially visible documents will not be accepted

-• Make sure documents are either PDFs or a standard image formats (JPG, PNG)
+• Make sure the documents are either PDFs or in standard image formats (JPG, PNG)

 • Check all key details such as names, amounts, dates are fully visible and not cropped out